-- Our proposal to add new clearing derivative products to the existing OIS class is informed by our intention to be a 'fast follower' of the relevant overseas regulators.
-We will continue to monitor international regulatory developments to maintain, as far as possible, overall consistency with the approach taken by home regulators for each currency. - The purpose of these proposed amendments is to maintain existing policy settings and to provide industry with certainty about the continued application of the clearing requirement.
+- 31 Our proposal to add a new clearing derivative product to the existing OIS class is informed by our intention to be a 'fast follower' of the relevant overseas regulator, the Commodity Futures Trading Commission (CFTC).
+We have also considered the approaches taken by regulators in other major jurisdictions. - 32 The purpose of these proposed amendments is to maintain existing policy settings and to provide industry with certainty about the continued application of the clearing requirement.
 Our intention is to maintain, as far as possible, the level of activity covered by the clearing mandate without attempting to pre-empt future market developments that could lead to new products.